jotaelesalinas/laravel-adminless-ldap-auth/README.md

 [http://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/](http://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/)

-Tested on 2018-11-20 with Laravel v5.7 and Adldap2-Laravel v5.0.
+Tested on 2019-10-25 with Laravel v6.2 and Adldap2-Laravel v6.0.

-If you cannot upgrade to the latest versions, you can have a look at the [old tutorial for Laravel 5.5 and Adldap-Laravel 3.0](https://github.com/jotaelesalinas/laravel-simple-ldap-auth/blob/4fecf4c94317e27315eb47cf27dfb18567dc13db/README.md).
+If you cannot upgrade to the latest versions, you can have a look at the old tutorials for [Laravel 5.5 and Adldap-Laravel 3.0](https://github.com/jotaelesalinas/laravel-simple-ldap-auth/blob/4fecf4c94317e27315eb47cf27dfb18567dc13db/README.md) or [Laravel 5.7 and Adldap-Laravel 6.0](https://github.com/jotaelesalinas/laravel-simple-ldap-auth/blob/56fa7c0f46c16cd4a97a11fbf75781f1beedf213/README.md).

 **Disclaimer**: I created this GitHub repo because I faced a very specific problem some time ago and I could not find a solution on the internet.
 I decided to share the solution I came up with, just in case anyone else stumbled upon the same problem.
 You can consider this a proof-of-concept.
 I am really sorry but I can't look into your code or provide solutions to other use cases like Active Directory.
 That said, if you find a problem with this repo, you are very welcome to open an issue, indicating where exactly the error is, or even better, fix it and send a pull request.